 Suppose you want to go on a trip abroad!
-You will definitely need some local currency.
-You can either sell the US dollars and buy euros, pounds, or Japanese yen at a Currency Exchange Booth (CEB) or bank branch office.
+You will need some local currency.
+You can sell US dollars and buy euros, pounds, or Japanese yen at a Currency Exchange Booth (CEB) or bank branch office.

-When you are done, it means that your trading experience has come to an end.
-You have already participated in foreign currency trading but not for a profit rather than the need of using local currencies while visiting other countries or continents where they use their own preferred unit such as Euro instead Canadian Dollar ( EUR).
+When you are done, it means that your trading experience has ended.
+You have already participated in foreign currency trading but not for a profit rather than the need to use local currencies while visiting other countries or continents where they use their preferred unit, such as Euro instead Canadian Dollar ( EUR).

 What Is A Forex Market?

-The Forex market has always been one of the most popular and biggest in all the world.
-It’s so big that it outcompetes other major exchanges like New York Stock Exchange (NYSE), Tokyo Stock exchange, or London Stock exchange.
-Early 90’s only large institutions could trade due to initial requirements being 10 – 50 million dollars but now anyone above 18 years old can participate thanks to online platforms such as Alchemy Markets with low fees making trading accessible for everyone.
+The Forex market has always been one of the most popular and biggest in the world.
+It’s so big that it outcompetes other major exchanges like New York Stock Exchange (NYSE), the Tokyo Stock Exchange, and the London Stock Exchange.
+Early 90’s, only large institutions could trade due to initial requirements being 10 – 50 million dollars but now anyone above 18 years old can participate thanks to online platforms such as Alchemy Markets with low fees making trading accessible for everyone.

 What is Traded At The Forex Market

 The forex market is the market where currencies are traded.
-Currencies are important to most people around the world, whether they realize it or not because currencies need to be exchanged in order to conduct foreign trade and business.
-The forex market is the largest and most liquid market in the world, with an average daily trading volume of more than $5 trillion.
+Currencies are essential to most people around the world, whether they realize it or not, because currencies need to be exchanged to conduct foreign trade and business.
+The forex market is the world’s largest and most liquid market, with an average daily trading volume of more than $5 trillion.

-There are two main types of currencies that are traded on the forex market: major currencies and minor currencies.
+Two main types of currencies are traded on the forex market: major currencies and minor currencies.
 The major currencies are the most commonly traded currencies in the world and include the US dollar, the euro, the Japanese yen, the British pound, and the Swiss franc.

 The minor currencies are less commonly traded but still make up a significant portion of the forex market activity.
 These include currency pairs such as the Australian dollar/Japanese yen, the New Zealand dollar/US dollar, and the Canadian dollar/Japanese yen.

-Most forex trading takes place on margin accounts, which allow traders to leverage their capital by borrowing money from their broker.
+Most forex trading occurs on margin accounts, allowing traders to leverage their capital by borrowing money from their broker.
 This allows traders to make big profits – or big losses – depending on how well their trades execute.

 The best time to trade in the forex market is when it is most active because there will be more movement in currency pairs and, therefore, more profit opportunities.

-The forex market is active 24 hours a day during weekdays, but there are certain times of day when it experiences more activity than others.
-For example, trading activity tends to pick up when both London and New York – two of the largest financial centers in the world – are open for business.
+The forex market is active 24 hours a day during weekdays, but there are certain times when it experiences more activity than others.
+For example, trading activity tends to pick up when both London and New York – two of the largest financial centres in the world – are open for business.

-Anyone who wants to start trading in the forex market needs to open a brokerage account with a licensed broker that offers online trading platform access.
-From there, they will need to fund their account and begin placing trades.
+Anyone who wants to start trading in the forex market must open a brokerage account with a licensed broker offering online trading platform access.
+From there, they must fund their account and begin placing trades.